MNRO

 -15% -10% -5% 0% 5% 10% 15%+

-The company has been aggressively buying back shares, reducing its share count by 10.7% over the past three years.
+Management has been repurchasing shares, with a 4.4% reduction over three years.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.

 In the past 12 months, corporate insiders have made 7 open-market purchases totaling $53,236,208.
 Multiple insiders purchased within a 30-day window — a cluster buy pattern that historically signals management confidence in the company's prospects.
 Notably, these purchases occurred while MNRO is trading below its 200-week moving average — insiders are buying when the market is most pessimistic.